ISO 27001 “Un-Checklist” (Free PDF & XLS Downloads)

 Solution: An “Un-Checklist”

-Problem: People looking to see how close they are to ISO 27001 certification want a checklist but a checklist will ultimately give inconclusive and possibly misleading information.
+Problem: People looking to see how close they are to ISO 27001 certification want a checklist but any form of ISO 27001 self assessment checklist will ultimately give inconclusive and possibly misleading information.

 Solution: Either don’t utilize a checklist or take the results of an ISO 27001 checklist with a grain of salt.
 If you can check off 80% of the boxes on a checklist that may or may not indicate you are 80% of the way to certification.